Yuneko-dev/lnreader-extended/README.md

 - **Smooth Backups**: Optimized the Backup & Restore menu to prevent UI freezes.
 - **Developer Tools**: Added a Debug menu and a Storage/Cache viewer.
 - **UI Enhancements**: Minor but meaningful tweaks and improvements to the user interface.
 - **Samsung S-Pen Air Actions (Only on N10-N20U/S21U-S24U/Tab S6-Tab S10U)**: Support for Samsung users with S-Pen to control without touching the screen when reading.
+- **Bypass CF Turnstile**: wtf

 ---